tomuxmon/xml-mut/readme.md

 </Project>
 ```

-Applying the mutation would result in xml like below:
+Applying the mutation would result in XML like the below:

 ```xml
 <Project>